c4po/blog.bonesoul.com/pages/2017-01-19-hello-world/index.md

   - Hello
 ---

 This is my first post on my new blog!
+Powered by https://github.com/gatsbyjs/gatsby and https://github.com/konsumer/gatsby-starter-drunkenblog.

+Site is hosted on https://www.netlify.com/.
+DNS is hosted on https://www.cloudflare.com/.